Date(s) - 12 Aug - 13 Aug

 - The entire approach clearly explained using examples from the facilitators lives, games and practical exercises.

-- Creating a context for yourself, your family or an organisation/business you are part of that captures deepest values, mission and desires along with what must be done and nurtured to achieve them.
+- Creating what we call a ‘context’ for yourself, your family or an organisation/business you are part of that captures deepest values, mission and desires along with what must be done and nurtured to achieve them.

 - Using that context to filter decisions and take actions based on their relevance to this context.